UniversalScientificTechnologies/LABDOS01/README.md

 The device contains an SD card, which could be used do data logging in stand-alone use.
 In that case, the LABDOS01 needs an external power supply.
 That mode could be used for short-term demonstrating of SPACEDOS, AIRDOS, or GEODOS variants of that device.

-*Note: Ony industrial SLC SD cards with properly implemented SPI interface are supported.*
+*Note: Only industrial SLC or SLC mode SD cards with properly implemented SPI interface are supported.*

 ### Splitting Individual Records of Energy Spectra from LABDOS01 SDcard log file

 The LABDOS01 device performs measurements of energy spectra and stores them in a single file on an SD card, typically named "0.TXT".
 To efficiently process and analyze this data, it is desirable to split the file into individual records.
-For this purpose, the `csplit` command can be used, allowing for automated splitting of the logging file into smaller parts based on a specified line containing a desired pattern.
+For this purpose, the `csplit` command can be used, allowing for the automated splitting of the logging file into smaller parts based on a specified line containing a desired pattern.

 Description:
 The `csplit` command is used to split the logging file of the LABDOS01 device, which contains partial records of energy spectra, into individual measurements.
 This command enables automated and efficient division of the input file into smaller sections based on a specified line with the desired pattern.